 While there I did broach the subject of one of my theories about a particular sonata which contained a passage very reminiscent of El Vito.
-It was of course not a copy of the melody but had a similar lilt and texture in triple time.
+It was not a copy of the melody but had a similar lilt and texture in triple time.
 When I spoke with one of the participants about this, she was amazed about my discovery in one of the Sonatas.
 She was familiar with the song and dance “el Vito”.

 It was a fascinating experience.
 Musicians of that specialty from all over the world attended and it terminated with a grand dinner on the premises of a hotel in the town.
 We had excellent accommodations in a small family run hotel in the town of Mojácar.
 The actual center for Fimte is located in Almeria, but all the workshops, concerts, and discussions were held in this tiny community.